 Coronavirus (COVID-19) Info Hub

 The World Health Organisation has declared the coronavirus (COVID-19) a pandemic requiring a global coordinated effort.
-There is currently no vaccine available for this new virus and symptoms can include fever, flu-like symptoms such as coughing, sore throat and fatigue and/or shortness of breath.
+Symptoms can include fever, flu-like symptoms such as coughing, sore throat and fatigue and/or shortness of breath.

 - Australian Government Department of Health – have developed a health alert hub with comprehensive, up-to-date information about the virus and how to manage it including a Guide for Home Care Providers and information for support workers and carers on Covid-19 testing for people with Disability

 - NDIS Participant Information – the National Disability Insurance Agency provides good information for NDIS participants with FAQ response style information about; health and safety, managing your plan and advice for providers